Chocolate: Eating experience

 The experience of eating chocolate varies with the ingredients used.
 More sugary chocolates have a flavor that is more immediately apparent, while chocolates with higher cocoa percentages have flavors that take longer to be perceived but stay on the palate for longer.
 These chocolates with more cocoa are increasingly bitter.

 Society and culture

 Chocolate is perceived to be different things at different times, including a sweet treat, a luxury product, a consumer good and a mood enhancer, the latter reputation in part driven by marketing.
 Chocolate is a popular metaphor for the black racial category.
 It has connotations of transgression and sexuality and is gendered as feminine.
 In the US there is a cultural practice of women consuming chocolate in secret; alone and with other women.
 Children use chocolate as a euphemism for feces.
-Chocolate is popularly understood to have "exotic" origins, In China, chocolate is considered "heaty", and avoided in hot weather.
+Chocolate is popularly understood to have "exotic" origins, Chinese folk medicine considers chocolate to be "heaty", and is to be avoided in hot weather.